Learn Growing Celery in Containers in easy steps with the help of this comprehensive guide, and enjoy it fresh in your food!

 Adding compost or manure during the initial planting is recommended, and supplementing with organic fertilizers like fish emulsion every 2-3 weeks or aged compost every month is advised.

-Diluting the fertilizer with water and using it as a foliar spray can also aid in nutrient absorption through both roots and foliage.
+Diluting the fertilizer with water and using it as a foliar spray can also help the plant absorb nutrients through both roots and foliage.

 Blanching